List of boardwalks in the United States: Seaside Heights

 Known as the “Classic American Boardwalk,” The 1 mi long promenade is full of game stands, pizzerias, souvenir shops, beach gear stores, arcades and ice cream parlors drawing families, teenagers and adults alike.
 The Seaside Heights boardwalk is bookended by two 300 ft piers that feature amusement rides, carousels, log flumes, roller coasters, Ferris wheels and more.
 One of these piers is the world-famous Casino Pier, home to the Hydrus roller coaster The other was the Funtown Amusement Pier, which was destroyed by Hurricane Sandy with plans to replace it.
-Across from Casino Pier is the redeveloped Breakwater Beach waterpark (formerly WaterWorks).
+Across from Casino Pier is the redeveloped Breakwater Beach waterpark which is owned by Casino Pier(formerly WaterWorks).
 Many of the businesses are still family-owned and operated and have been almost as long as the boardwalk has been around.

 The boardwalk was destroyed by Hurricane Sandy in October 2012 but has since been rebuilt.

 Wildwood

 Known as the Boardwalk of Fame and Happiness, the 2 mi long boardwalk in Wildwood has a total of three amusement piers plus a myriad of other carnival games, souvenir shops, food stands, water parks, and many rides including world-class roller coasters.
 The Boardwalk started out as a mere 150 ft.
 It has actually been moved closer to the ocean twice.
 Today, the boardwalk stretches for 38 blocks from 16th Ave in North Wildwood to Cresse Ave in Wildwood Crest.
 The Wildwood Boardwalk is said to have more rides than Disneyland.
 The Boardwalk piers also have several water parks and many other rides, and six roller coasters, including four major ones, and includes a giant ferris wheel — one of the largest on the east coast.

 In 2008-2009 a section of the boardwalk was rebuilt.
 As of 2022, the boardwalk is undergoing reconstruction in stages.